 Fundamentally, the value of a commercial real estate asset is derived from the amount of cash flow that the property produces.
-When evaluating potential returns for a real estate investment, there are two types of cash flow that investors should consider: unlevered and levered.
+When evaluating potential returns for a real estate investment, investors may often have to consider levered vs. unlevered cash flows.

 FNRP is a private equity commercial real estate firm that creates risk-adjusted returns for our investors.
 If you’re an accredited investor and want to learn more about how to invest in our world-class commercial real estate deals, click here.

 What is Unlevered Cash Flow in Real Estate?